clakeb/custom-business-locations/README.md

 1. Place the `[cbl-map]` shortcode in your pages or posts

 ## Changelog ##

+# 1.1.1 #
+* Minor bug fix with phone numbers not being displayed

 # 1.1 #
 * Many speed fixes (Javascript was drastically simplified)